How to Properly Warmup Before a Run to Avoid Pain

 Start With a Walk

 Walk slowly for three to five minutes to help ease your muscles and tendons into the range of motion that running mimics.
 Walking will also warm up your body and increase blood flow to all your muscles.
-Walking also helps aid runners who are recovering from an injury.
+This also helps aid runners who are recovering from an injury.

 Do five to six 100-meter strides.
 Strides (also known as “pick-ups”) flood the muscles with blood and help your body transition from walking to running.
-Jog for two minutes, gradually accelerate over the course of 60-100 meters, than gradually decelerate.
+Jog for two minutes, gradually accelerate over the course of 60-100 meters, then gradually decelerate.
 After each stride, walk around and stretch your legs for 90 seconds, then stride back in the opposite direction.

 Keep your steps short and quick and keep your feet and legs underneath your torso during each push.

 Dynamic stretching is when you utilize controlled leg movements to improve range of motion, loosens up muscles and increases heart rate, and helps blood flow so that you can run efficiently and free of injury.
-Jumping jacks, forward jacks and squats are all exercises that can be done before your run.
+Jumping jacks, forward jacks, and squats are all exercises that can be done before your run.